 ● See a chiropractor: It’s also a good idea to see a chiropractor, since a professional chiropractic clinic can offer services to relax your muscles, adjust any imbalances and create a stress reduction plan.
 This may be a big help to prevent migraines and the vision symptoms that come with it.

 By following these migraine tips, you’ll be sure to keep your vision symptoms down!
 Avoid visual migraine triggers - especially factors such as light and noise - and take back control of your migraines by creating the best possible environment for preventing them.

 About Dr. Brent Wells

-He became passionate about being a chiropractor after his own experiences with hurried, unprofessional healthcare providers.
+Dr. Brent Wells, D.C. founded Better Health Chiropractic & Physical Rehab in Alaska in 1998 and has been a chiropractor for over 20 years.
 The goal for Dr. Wells is to treat his patients with care and compassion while providing them with a better quality of life through his professional treatment.